 Since it was our first travel to United States, we decided to visit Los Angeles, Yosemite, and San Francisco.
 We didn’t have enough time to cover more than one state, but, I’m pretty sure it wasn’t the last time we visit the states.
 Part of the preparation for our United States tour was planning out an itinerary.
 After thorough research and with a big help from our local friend, we were able to plan out the places we most needed to see and things we most needed to do.

-This is only a sample of the itinerary that we used and it didn’t mean that we were able to follow it religiously.
+This is only a sample of Los Angeles tour itinerary that we used and it didn’t mean that we were able to follow it religiously.
 But, it surely was a great help.
 The succeeding blog posts will feature our actual Los Angeles experience.

 Grand Central Market